Watch Your Mouth

 that women are patients,

-babies must be
+babies must be hurried out,

 taught to breastfeed,